mahxwell/SimpleAuditCodeGeneratorWindows/README.md

 ### Usage

 ```
-python main.py [path to xlsx to parse]
+python main.py [absolute path to xlsx to parse]
 ```